 … On the 22 March 2018, genetics results of the whole exome sequencing study had shown a likely pathogenic mutation in the CARS2 gene.
 The importance of this finding was that it provided evidence to the suspected clinical diagnosis of a likely incurable mitochondrial disorder…

 Since it is now proven that Alina did not have CARS2 dysfunction, what did she have?
-Given that the genetics team researched and focused on every mitochondrial gene, from POLG to CARS2, an illness with slow but noticeable markers and deterioration over 20+ years.
-Even going as far as fabricating CARS2 as a theoretical possibility in silico in Helsinki, then you could confidently say they had researched every other alternative in between and found nothing relating to mitochondrial dysfunction.
-The CARS2 gene wasn’t even close in symptoms, however it was the best the hospital could do given an apparent and desperate need to avoid gross medical error by reckless endangerment resulting in homicide, The neurologists chose to falsify this as a genetic illness and thus avoid investigation, compensation and of course gross misconduct.
+Given that the genetics team researched and focused on every mitochondrial gene, from POLG to the very rare CARS2, an illness with slow but noticeable markers and deterioration over 20+ years.
+Even going as far as fabricating CARS2 as a theoretical possibility in silico in Helsinki.
+The database of 230,000 gene samples found no matching example related to these symptoms of a mitochondrial dysfunction, so the Hospital invented one.

 …After reviewing Alina’s case we can confirm that the administration of glucose did not contribute to her poor response to treatment.
 Alina had a rare in born error of energy metabolism, a mitochondrial disorder secondary to a genetic mutation in the CARS2 gene.
 Alina’s condition manifested as an enduring seizure state called status epilepticus